-I recently wrote a comprehensive youth baseball bat guide, targeting the ages of 12 and below.
-While I briefly summarized key points for various recommended bats, I think there are some noteworthy bats that merit a detailed review.
+I maintain a comprehensive youth baseball bat guide, targeting the ages of 12 and below.
+While this guide briefly summarizes key points for various recommended bats, I think there are some noteworthy bats that merit a detailed review.
 The complete line of Axe bats is one of them, due to the special nature of the handle.

-My 10-year-old son has been using an Elite Axe bat (provided for review by Baden Sports) and a Phenom Axe bat (purchased) over the past 10 weeks, partly because I wanted him to test them, but mostly because he wanted to.
+My 10-year-old son has been using an Elite Axe bat (provided for review by Baden Sports) and a Phenom Axe bat (purchased) over the past 10 weeks (since renamed Axe Bat Origin Youth drop 12), partly because I wanted him to test them, but mostly because he wanted to.